Bharath-Viswam/Assignment-Track-Genesis/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.5.

+##Prerequisites
+First you have to install packages , for that run npm install after you have downloaded the project and opened the project in vs code then for running the project locally run 'ng serve --o' this wil open the project in a new window in the browser

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.